-Welcome to our grammar lesson about how to form the plural of adjectives in Spanish.
+Welcome to our grammar lesson on how to form the plural of adjectives in Spanish.

-Forming the plural of adjectives in Spanish is very easy, because the rules are clear and the exceptions are very few.
+Forming the plural of adjectives is very easy, because the rules are clear and the exceptions are few.

 At the end you’ll find a Quiz and an Exercise for practice.

 1. Almost all adjectives ending in a vowel form their plural simply by adding -s: